Since our inception, PREA has developed a reputation for delivering a high level of service and client satisfaction.

 PREA uses Field Task, a free, open-source smartphone data collection app, to collect survey and audit data in the field.

 Climates is an Australian NGO that is providing a Remote Mentoring Pilot Program (RMP) to support Pacific Island Countries in project design and proposal writing.
-PREA has provided support to Climates by training its volunteers in using the Logical Framework Approach (LFA).
+PREA has provided support to Climates by training its volunteers in using the Logical Framework Approach (LFA) and assisting with strategic planning.

 Headed up by Chris Piper, TorqAid specialise in advising and training in Disaster Risk Management (DRM) and Community Based DRM.
 Chris also has experience in advising on natural disasters, and conflict and complex emergency scenarios.
 Chris has worked in many overseas countries, including work in the Pacific region.
 The TorqAid website has useful DRM resources and opportunities to enroll in DRM courses that may be of interest to development professionals.
 TorqAid were engaged by PREA to support one component of the post-project evaluation of the Global Climate Change Alliance: Pacific Small Islands States (GCCA: PSIS) project.
 PREA looks forward to collaborating with Chris on future projects in the Pacific region.